Microsoft Teams Pricing: Plans, Features, and Value Explained

 Tips for choosing the right Microsoft Teams plan

-If your organization handles sensitive information, security should be a top priority.
-The Business Premium plan offers advanced security features like data loss prevention and device management, which are crucial for protecting your team’s data.
+• Security & compliance: Prioritize security and compliance features if your organization handles sensitive information.
+The Business Premium plan offers advanced security measures, such as data loss prevention and device management, to protect your team's data.

 FAQs about Microsoft Teams pricing